ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

   </figcaption>
 </figure>

 AI can manifest as small button to generate the initial description.
 This can be augmented by surrounding copy to inform and educate the person using the feature.
-It can also [link off to additional resources](https://accessibility.huit.harvard.edu/describe-content-images) to [allow people to self-serve](https://www.w3.org/WAI/tutorials/images/decision-tree/).
+It can also [link off to additional resources](https://accessibility.huit.harvard.edu/describe-content-images) to [allow people to discover the concept and better educate themselves](https://www.w3.org/WAI/tutorials/images/decision-tree/).

 I’d also be remiss if I didn’t point out that an AI-based description may also **serve as a good starting point** for people less comfortable with the dominant language of the platform, descriptive writing, or the image’s content.